 THE PROJECT IN A SHOT

-This project will show in situ an innovative regulation system for street lighting is economically efficient and designed to reduce energy consumption of 30% of the state of the art control systems.
+This project will show in situ an innovative regulation system for street lighting is economically efficient and designed to reduce energy consumption of 30% of the state of the art control systems and skies light pollution of 30%.

 This technology will be installed and tested at EUR residential quarter in Rome (IT).
 The project analyses the life cycle of the street lighting devices assessing , in an articulated urban context, the new adaptive regulation system is integrating an adaptive regulator with a series of environmental sensors.
 LIFE-DIADEME will analyses preliminarly socio-economic aspect and market factors of the new lighting real-time regulation system putting as objective the reduction of 10% of the maintenance costs for street lighting, of 30% the related global expenditure.